sundas586/docker-cmd/README.md

 # docker build vs docker-compose up vs docker run :

 - docker build is used to build a Docker base image defined in dockerfile.
-- docker run is used to run a Docker container from an image (This Up's only one container).
+- docker run first creates a new container from an image (the name of that image you give the in command) and then it also runs-up that container (This Up's only one container).
+- ----> "docker run -p 80:80 nginx" (In this example, the -p option is used to map port 80 of the container to port 80 of the host machine, and nginx is the name of the image to use.
+When you run this command, Docker will create a new container from the nginx image, and start the container with port 80 of the container mapped to port 80 of the host machine.)
 - docker-compose up is used to start a group of related Docker containers defined in a docker-compose.yml file.
 (Up's many containers simultaneously).